‘Virus of Theseus’: Elon Musk says he has COVID-19 again - NewsBreak

 The billionaire, who owns both the electric car manufacturer headquartered in Austin and space exploration company SpaceX, tweeted the news early Monday , saying, “Covid-19 is the virus of Theseus.”

 “How many gene changes before it’s not Covid-19 anymore?” he continued.
-“I supposedly have it again, but almost no symptoms.”Elon Musk tries to pick fight with Vladimir Putin on Twitter
+“I supposedly have it again, but almost no symptoms.”Here’s what we know about Tesla’s planned massive Giga party

 The reference to the Greek mythological hero seems to be about the ship of Theseus , which in philosophy, wrestles with a paradox: If an object has all the parts that comprise it replaced, is it still the same thing after the changes?